williamlines/golden-square-makers/challenges/09_design_a_class_system.md

   using `gets` and only use `puts` for debugging purposes.

-There are many ways to solve this exercise, but [here is an example solution.](...)
-Bear in mind that once you look at it, you may be influenced by my approach and this may affect how much learning you can get from this exercise.
+There are many ways to solve this exercise, but [here is an example solution.](https://www.youtube.com/watch?v=CkyhW3pNTUY&t=2046s) :construction: Bear in mind that once you look at it, you may be influenced by my approach and this may affect how much learning you can get from this exercise.
 That said, I trust you to make the right decision.

 [Next Challenge](10_adventure.md)